bluesky-social/atproto-website/content/specs/atp.md

 The core protocol extension mechanism is development of new Lexicons under independent namespaces.
 Lexicons can declare new repository record schemas (stored in collections by NSID), new HTTP API endpoints, and new event stream endpoints and message types.
 It is also expected that new applications might require new network aggregation services ("AppViews") and client apps (eg, mobile apps or web interfaces).

-It is expected that third parties will re-use Lexicons and record data across namespaces.
+It is expected that third parties will reuse Lexicons and record data across namespaces.
 For example, new applications are welcome to build on top of the social graph records specified in the `app.bsky.*` Lexicons, as long as they comply with the schemas controlled by the `bsky.app` authority.

 Governance structures for individual Lexicon namespaces are flexible.
 They could be developed and maintained by volunteer communities, corporations, consortia, academic researchers, funded non-profits, etc.